TanCatTUwU/RPGM-VX-Ace-cheat-mod/README.md

 - Unpack .rgss3a file if needed (you can find tool for this online, i won't provide it)
 - Copy everything and paste it in any RPG Maker VX Ace game (Game_Cheat.exe must be in the same folder as Game.exe.
 You can also rename stock Game.exe to Game_Cheat.exe if you don't trust it)
 - Run Game_Cheat.exe
+- (Rename Game_Cheat.ini to Game.ini if you're using Joiplay or want to run Game.exe instead of Game_Cheat.exe)
 - Press F8 to open cheat menu, enable debug mode inside config then press F9 to open switches/variables editor